Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Main

-The mass loss of the progenitor before the explosion is in favor of either a thermonuclear explosion from a WD $+$ asymptotic giant branch (AGB) star system \cite{Hamuy03:sn2002ic,Inserra16}, or a core-degenerate system in which a WD merges with the core of a massive AGB star that triggers a thermonuclear explosion at the end of a common envelope phase or shortly after \cite{Soker13,Meng18}.
-The progenitor systems are consistent with the measurements of the wind velocity $V_{\rm v}=91\pm58\ $\kms from the absorption minimum of the narrow P-Cygni profiles of H$\alpha$ line (Figure~\ref{fig:wifes}) and that in \cite{Yang22}.
+The mass loss of the progenitor before the explosion is in favor of either a thermonuclear explosion from a WD $+$ asymptotic giant branch (AGB) star system \cite{Hamuy03:sn2002ic,Inserra16}, or a core-degenerate system in which a WD merges with the core of a massive AGB star that triggers a thermonuclear explosion at the end of a common envelope phase or shortly after \cite{Soker13}.
+The mass loss is also consistent with a WD $+$ main sequence systems for the common envelope wind (CEW) model \cite{Meng17,Meng18}.
+The progenitor systems are consistent with the measurements of the wind velocity $V_{\rm v}=91\pm58\ $\kms from the absorption minimum of the narrow P-Cygni profiles of H$\alpha$ line ({\bf Extended Data Figure 6} and that in \cite{Yang22}.
 Compared with the density profile of the dust mass loss from a steady stellar wind $s=2$, a flatter radial profile $s=1.15$ inferred in the single-shell model indicates enhanced dust concentration at increasing distances from the SN.
 The double-shell model also points to the same result that a higher dust mass-loss rate ($\dot{M}=2.1\times 10^{-5}\ \rm M_\odot\ \rm yr^{-1}$) of mass ejections is measured within the distant outer shell ($6.0\times10^{17}$\,cm) and a lower dust mass-loss rate ($\dot{M}=1.8\times 10^{-7}\ \rm M_\odot\ \rm yr^{-1}$) is measured within the close inner shell ($2.2\times10^{16}$\,cm).
 Both the single-shell and double-shell models suggest enhanced dust presence at larger distances from the progenitor star.
 This shallower radial density structure would result from a variable mass loss, which is likely to happen in the entire AGB evolution \cite{Hofner_Olofsson2018_massloss_AGB}.